-Published in June 2014, Chapter 6 of the SEN COP describes the provision of SEN Support in Schools.
+Published in June 2014, Chapter 6 of the SEND COP describes the provision of SEN Support in Schools.
 It describes a system that is far removed from the days of Individual Education Plans and from setting targets for children who are not achieving someone else’s idea of ‘good enough’ progress.

 The new approach talks about children fulfilling their potential, about achieving their best.
 It talks about understanding barriers to learning and providing support.
 Critically, nowhere, anywhere, does it talk about targets.
 Implied is: ‘make the environment right for the child and they will progress’.

-At the Whole School SEND Summit last week Edward Timpson (Minister of State, DfE) reiterated the importance of identifying pupils that are making “less than expected progress”.
+At the Whole School SEND Summit, last week Edward Timpson (Minister of State, DfE) reiterated the importance of identifying pupils that are making “less than expected progress”.
 Not below average progress, or so many years behind lack of progress – but less than expected progress.
 There is an important difference and this is outlined in point 6.17: progress should be measured against the individual child’s potential, not someone else’s idea of what they ‘should’ be achieving.
 For more from me on this topic see here.

+Every school is required to identify and address the SEN of the pupils that they support (6.2 of the SEND Code of practice).
 So, to the leap that EVERY CHILD with a learning difficulty or SEN should have a written plan of support.

 Point 6.44 (page 100)